 • Student Experience: Social & cultural events, Clubs & Societies, accommodation

-You can book a meeting with your ULPSU Sabbatical Officers here
+Book a meeting with your ULPSU Sabbatical Officers

 The ULPSU Common Room is located in the Stables Courtyard (number, where postgraduate students can relax between classes.
 There are microwaves and a kettle along with free tea/coffee and daily newspapers.